RedpointArchive/gcloud-pipeline-library/README.md

 }
 ```

+## Credentials

+If using the first form (`serviceAccountCredential`), the credential should be of the type **Secret file**, where the file is a JSON service account key obtained from the Google Cloud console.

 ## Setup

 You need to add this library to your Jenkins instance first.
 Under **Manage Jenkins -> Configure System**, scroll down until you find the **Global Pipeline Libraries** section, then add this repository like so: